vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_11-introduction-to-azure-iot-edge.md

 1. In the **Authentication Type** field, ensure **Password** is selected.

 1. In the **Admin Password Or Key** field, enter the password you wish to use.

+    You will need to enter this password when you connect your SSH session later in this lab.

 1. In the **Allow SSH** field, ensure **true** is selected.